Technica-Corporation/Tegra-Docker/README.md

 ## Challenges
 There are several challenges we had to overcome in order to get this working correctly:
 1. The stock kernel that is deployed when flashing the TX-2 does not have all of the kernel options necessary for containers to work on TX-2 devices.
+With the release of JetPack 3.2, this has been fixed.
+The L4T version that is shipped with JetPack 3.2 contains the necessary kernel options for Docker to run.
 2. The NVIDIA drivers work much differently on the TX-2 than on a normal Linux system.
 The nvidia-docker wrapper written by NVIDIA will not work on the TX-2.
 The nvidia-docker project basically wraps Docker commands and sets up the environment correctly so that Docker containers will have access to the GPU.
 Without this your GPU programs will not work on TX-2.

 ## Solution